Tutorial: Use Dapr Bindings for event-driven work

-• Deploy the application to Azure Container Apps via the Azure Developer CLI with the provided Bicep.
+• Deploy the application to Azure Container Apps by using the Azure Developer CLI and Bicep files provided in the sample project.

 Prerequisites